lepperm/Learning-Log/Pages/bucket.md

 - [ ] Complete a technical interview
 - [ ] Get paid to code (electronic controls development doesn't count)
 - [ ] Attend a development conference
-- [ ] When people ask what you do, respond saying you’re a developer 😊
+- [x] When people ask what you do, respond saying you’re a developer 😊

 ## Project Bucket <a id="projects"></a>

-- [ ] Home bar management and drink queuing web platform with backend dashboard and frontend 'customer' interface, with inventory management, expense statistics, and forecasting
+- [ ] Home bar management and drink queuing web platform with backend dashboard and frontend 'customer' interface, with inventory management, expense statistics, and forecasting!
+(I like to mix drinks for people when entertaining guests)
 - [ ] Incremental idle resource management game
 - [ ] Revenue-generating online shop
 - [ ] Machine learning image classification model to transcribe my own handwriting